Skip to content

 Judicial branch budget

-The balance of the judicial branch budget—about $37 million—comes from grants, pass-through funding, and fees, most of which are collected by courts.
-However, not all fees that courts collect support court operations.
-A portion of fees paid to courts, and nearly all fines and forfeitures, go into the state general fund or into other state and local expenditure-specific funds as spelled out in statute.
+The balance of the judicial branch budget—about $12.3 million—comes from grants, pass-through funding, and fees.
+Beginning in fiscal year 2023, all fees, fines, and forfeitures paid to courts are deposited into the state general fund or other state and local expenditure-specific funds as spelled out in statute.
+These deposits to the state general fund also include fees that fund core judiciary operations.

 Expenditures

-Each Kansas county pays the operating expenses for its district court, including the cost of maintaining court facilities and providing necessary office supplies and equipment.
+Each Kansas county pays the operating expenses for the district court in its county.
+This includes costs to maintain court facilities and to provide necessary office supplies and equipment.

-Because most district court building and operating expenses are paid for by counties, 91% of the judicial branch budget is used to pay salaries for 267 judges and justices and about 1,600 court employees.
+With most district court building and operating expenses paid by counties, the base judicial branch budget is used primarily to pay salaries for 290 judges and justices and about 1,700 employees.
+For fiscal year 2024, about 92% of our budget request is to fund salaries and wages.

 Objective analysis of staffing needs